 |Hot or cold sensation||3%||2%|

-Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency.
-Information is often incomplete so that a definite causal relationship to drug exposure can often not be established.
+The following adverse reactions were identified during post approval use of FROVA.
+Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Central and peripheral nervous system: Seizure.

 Ergot-containing drugs have been reported to cause prolonged vasospastic reactions.
-Due to a theoretical risk of a pharmacodynamic interaction, use of ergotamine-containing or ergot-type medications (like dihydroergotamine or methysergide) and FROVA within 24 hours of each other should be avoided (see CONTRAINDICATIONS).
+Because these effects may be additive, use of ergotamine-containing or ergot-type medications (like dihydroergotamine or methysergide) and FROVA within 24 hours of each other is contraindicated [see CONTRAINDICATIONS].

 This monograph has been modified to include the generic and brand name in many instances.